Equalle/TimeMAtricks/README.md

 Choose unused pool numbers to avoid scattered MAtricks in your pool

 ## Version History
+BETA 0.9.4.1 (Current)
-BETA 0.9.3 (Current)
+BETA 0.9.3

 ## Known Issues
 When launching MATool's Recipe Tools plugin while TimeMAtricks is running, it fucks with the commandbar icons.

 Quickfix:
 -Off both Plugins
 -ReloadUI (commandline)
 -Start Recipe Tools first
 -Then start TimeMAtricks again

+When resizing the onpc window or changing the display scale option, the viewbutton toggle (rightarrow last icon in the commandline) will break.

 ## Requirements
 GrandMA3 software (version 2.3+)